 Here are the most common symptoms associated with a zinc deficiency.

 Zinc is critical for balancing the immune system and keeping the Th-1 and Th-2 systems in check.
 Zinc potentiates the action of the human cytokine interferon alpha, a protein that inhibits viral replication.
 This reduces immunological stress and improves the immune coordination (2).

 Zinc is also a very specific component of specific enzymes in the body including superoxide dismutatse enzymes (SODs).
 SOD is a powerful intracellular anti-oxidant that protects the cellular genomics and prevents against viral infection and toxic debris accumulation within the cellular matrix.

 Zinc Reduces Inflammation in the Body:

 When the immune system recognizes a pathogen it sets off a series of molecules to create a process that activates the innate immune response.
 This process involves the Nuclear Factor – kappa Beta (NF-kB) pathway.
 Healthy immunity depends upon sensitive NF-kB activity but must reduce the over stimulation of NF-kB or we risk chronic inflammation (3).

 Zinc plays an important role at it binds to a protein within the NF-kB pathway that halts its activity (4).
 This is a programmed shut down of the NF-kB pathway that reduces the effects of too much inflammatory activity within the cells.
 Without adequate zinc the NF-kB pathway gets over stimulated and creates chronic inflammatory conditions that have been linked to degenerative disease processes (5).

-Zinc and Pyroluria:
+Zinc Deficiency and Pyroluria:

 Pyroluria, also called Malvaria, is a unique metabolic condition that is very rarely recognized in both the medical and natural health world.
 It is considered by many in the functional medicine world the most common unknown disorder.